Kimberly Poore Moser: Background

 Moser was born July 8, 1962, and graduated from Connor High School in Hebron, Kentucky.
 She earned a Bachelor of Science in nursing from Spaulding University in 1984 and attended the University of Kentucky for architectural graduate work from 1992 until 1994.

 Moser is a registered nurse and worked primarily in neonatal intensive care units as well as a flight nurse.
 She served as president of the Northern Kentucky Medical Society Alliance, Kentucky Medical Society Alliance, and the American Medical Association Alliance.
 Moser also founded and served as director of the Office of the Northern Kentucky Drug Control Policy.

 Political career

 PAC and campaign leadership

-In September 2013, Moser was elected chair of the Kentucky Physicians Political Action Committee (KPPAC), becoming the first non-physician in the nation to chair a physician's political action committee.
+In September 2013, Moser was elected chair of the Kentucky Physicians Political Action Committee (KPPAC), becoming the first non-physician in the nation to chair a physicians' political action committee.
 During this period, Moser also served as chair of Republican representative Diane St. Onge's 2014 reelection campaign to Kentucky's 63rd House district.